 The variant for loading 20ft containers, is extended by four twistlocks, each with five high-grade alpaca castings with the full functionality of a real twistlocks.

 This model, as well as all other models of COMVEC is made entirely by hand intra-Germany.
-Also the supplied components are obtained from Germany.

 Range of application: